 Hello.
-This is my timeline of the projects I’ve built—from newest to the oldest.
-I work as a full-time freelancer from home, coffee shops, etc. I enjoy doing this and while I’ve got good offers for positions from senior developer to chief technology officer over the years, I’ve never taken any of them so far as I enjoy what I presently do.
+Thanks for viewing my portfolio.
+I work as a full-time freelancer from home, cafes, beaches, etc. and I enjoy doing this.
+While I’ve got good offers for positions from senior developer to chief technology officer over the years, I’ve never taken any of them so far as I enjoy what I presently do.
 This page is a recollection of projects I’ve made over the years in reverse chronology.